How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 Once you’ve decided when you can stream, try to stick with it.
 Building an audience is all about consistency.
 People love settling down at 7 PM and doing what they expect to do, whether that be reading their favorite book or watching their favorite streamer.
 If you have a consistent stream schedule, your viewers will know exactly when to find you.

 I understand that this isn’t always an option.
 Some folks have random work or school schedules.
-Others have disabilities that flair up, and others have a variety of family obligations.
+Others have disabilities that flair up or a variety of family obligations.
 That’s okay.
 You don’t have to do everything on this list.
 Do what you can do.

-But if you can’t have a consistent schedule, be sure to tell your viewers why.
+But if you can’t have a consistent schedule, tell your viewers why.
 Talk about your job or your disability on stream and social media.
-Let them have a peek into your life and let them commiserate with you.
+Let them have a peek into your life, and let them commiserate with you.

 Branding is tough.
-A lot of people don’t even know what it really means.
-It’s hard to define, and it often takes some trial and error and figuring out.
+It’s hard to define, and it often takes some trial and error to figure out.
 That’s okay.
-But it’s important to start thinking about what your brand is and start gearing your stream and your social accounts to your brand.
+But it’s important to start thinking about your brand and start gearing your stream and social accounts to it.

 Others even find their brand in the type of streamer they are.
-There are horror streamers whose brand revolves around getting scared and retro streamers whose brands are all about the 80s or 90s.
-There are thousands of ways to build a unique brand that people will love.
+There are horror streamers whose brand revolves around getting scared and retro streamers whose brands are all about the ’80s or ’90s.
+There are thousands of ways to build a unique brand that people will love – what’s essential is that you love it too.

 7. Stay True to Yourself

-VTuber Oehrchen has some great advice for streamers looking to build their brands, and that’s keeping it real.
+VTuber Oehrchen has some great advice for streamers looking to build their brands, and that’s to keep it real.
 Don’t pretend to be something that you aren’t.
 Be natural and be true to yourself.
-This may make your growth a little slower, but the people who join your community will know you and like you for you.
+You may grow a little slower than you hoped, but the people who join your community will know you and like you for you.

 9. Host Giveaways